AnandSundar/React16-BurgerBuilder/README.md

 <h3>Dependencies: </h3>
 <hr>
 <p>Make sure Node.js is installed in you computer and run 'npm install' inside the BurgerBuilder project folder before running the server</p>

+<p>Run 'npm start' inside the project folder to start the server</p>